enzoevers/CompressionOffloading/DevEnvSetup.md

 > Note that you may have to close and re-open viusal studio to get the updated PATH.

+For some reason it only seems to work in PowerShell, not in the command prompt.
+This should be fixed.

 ```cmd
 $ cd <root of this repositoory>
 $ git submodule update --init